mdn/content/files/en-us/web/css/css_box_model/index.md

 - {{CSSxRef("margin-top")}}
 - {{CSSxRef("margin-trim")}} {{Experimental_Inline}}

-### Properties for controlling the paddings of a box
+### Properties for controlling the padding for a box

 Padding is inserted between the content edge and border edge of a box.